gigglesquid19/GCN-Habitat-Suitability-Index/README.md

 | **GCN-HSI ArcGIS Pro Tool** | ArcGIS Pro | ArcGIS Toolbox (.atbx) |

 > **Important:** This tool is designed to assist qualified ecologists — it does not replace a site survey or professional ecological assessment.
 For any site or collection of sites subject to development, a **Full HSI Assessment** incorporating site-visit data is strongly recommended.
 Remote Assessment results alone are not sufficient to fully characterise a site's suitability for GCN or to inform planning decisions but can act as an important, rapid screening tool to infer site visits where appropriate.

 ---

-## Professional Use and Development Sites

-The Remote Assessment mode (SI1–SI6) provides a useful desk-based screening tool, but **should not be used as the sole basis for ecological assessment on development sites**.
-The following applies:

-- A **Full HSI Assessment** (all 10 variables) requires a physical site visit and should be carried out by a **suitably licensed and experienced ecologist**.
-- Where any pond scores **Moderate or High** suitability, further survey work — including eDNA sampling or traditional presence/absence surveys — will typically be required to determine whether GCN are present.
-- HSI scoring is one component of a broader ecological assessment.
-It does not constitute a protected species survey and cannot confirm presence or absence of GCN.
-- Research has demonstrated a positive correlation between HSI score and GCN population size — higher scoring ponds are more likely to support larger populations.
-However, **a low HSI score does not preclude GCN presence**.
-GCN have been recorded at ponds with low suitability scores, and survey work should not be ruled out on the basis of a low score alone.
-- More recent research has identified **Fish Presence (SI8)** and **Waterfowl Presence (SI7)** as particularly influential variables.
-A **Major** impact from either can result in GCN absence even in an otherwise high-scoring pond.
-To reflect this, this tool applies **increased weighting to SI7 and SI8** relative to the original Oldham et al. (2000) scoring.
-Where fish or significant waterfowl activity are recorded during a site visit, this should be given careful weight in the overall assessment.
-- For sites subject to planning applications, ecological assessments must comply with relevant national and local planning policy and should be prepared by a qualified ecologist in accordance with the **Chartered Institute of Ecology and Environmental Management (CIEEM)** guidelines.
-- In England, consult Natural England's **District Level Licensing** scheme as an alternative consenting route where applicable.

----

-## Requirements

-- QGIS 3.0 or later (compatible with QGIS 4.0)
-- Internet connection (for automated data queries)
-- Input GIS data:
-  - Candidate pond polygon(s)
-  - Existing ponds layer (within 1km search radius)
-  - UK Habitat polygons layer (within 250m buffer)

----